Chart Color Schemes

 Infrastructure

-Goonellabah has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Goonellabah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 22 projects likely affecting the region.
-Key initiatives include Platypus Park Residential Development, Invercauld Road Subdivision at 226 Invercauld Road, Goonellabah Urban Release Area at 1055 Bruxner Highway, and Points North Estate.
-The following list details those most relevant.
+AreaSearch has identified 22 projects likely influencing the region.
+Notable initiatives include Platypus Park Residential Development, Invercauld Road Subdivision at 226 Invercauld Road, Goonellabah Urban Release Area at 1055 Bruxner Highway, and Points North Estate.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.